Education Grants

 Impact Academy – VSA Plan

 Impact Dance works with young women aged 9-19 yrs, from Black African/Caribbean backgrounds to gain confidence in dance.
-Aim of the project is to grow local interest & build up others aspects of their charity, ie: Boys’ Dance Club.
+Aim of the project is to grow local interest & build up other aspects of their charity, ie: Boy’s Dance Club.

 £10,000